-- 2.1.1 Capacities strengthened of GLSC and partner agency for enhanced governance of tenure and sustainable use and management of public lands through updating and streamlining institutional responsibilities and modalities, establishing an open-data environment through the NSDI and updated policy and legal mechanisms - 2.1.2 A continuous institutional capacity development programme designed and implemented for GLSC and other government agency staff on the application of land policy and related instruments through transparent, inclusive, accountable and multi-stakeholder processes (building Centre of Excellence) - 2.1.3 An open-data environment facilitated for transparency and sharing of information on land administration of public and private lands across sectors, stakeholders and levels partnership, consultation, awareness raising events, online systems for improved access to land information systems. - 2.1.4 Consultative fora organised for sharing experiences on incentive measures and develop a plan for piloting incentive mechanisms for SDLM contributing to the LCDS and green economy and building on experiences in the LAC Region (knowledge, educational, financial, insurance, other reward and certification schemes targeted to sectors and stakeholders),
+- 2.1.1 Capacities strengthened of GLSC and partner agency for enhanced governance of tenure and sustainable use and management of public lands through updating and streamlining institutional responsibilities and modalities, establishing an open-data environment through the NSDI and updated policy and legal mechanisms - 2.1.2 A continuous institutional capacity development programme designed and implemented for GLSC and other government agency staff on the application of land policy and related instruments through transparent, inclusive, accountable and multi-stakeholder processes (building Centre of Excellence) - 2.1.3 An open-data environment facilitated for transparency and sharing of information on land administration of public and private lands across sectors, stakeholders and levels partnership, consultation, awareness raising events, online systems for improved access to land information systems. - 2.1.4 Consultative fora organised for sharing experiences on incentive measures and develop a plan for piloting incentive mechanisms for SLDM contributing to the LCDS and green economy and building on experiences in the LAC Region (knowledge, educational, financial, insurance, other reward and certification schemes targeted to sectors and stakeholders),

-Indicators Results Chain Indicators Baseline Target MOV-Means of Verification - Assumptions/ Risks 2.1.5 • modern technologies for land appra gradation and SLM, best practices d • s, and needs identified to 2.1.6 needs reviewed (national level; targ h national goals & priorities and tak decision making for land 2.1.7 lialogue platform established and e r /access rights over land/natural re • • , , , , 2.1.8 ives for SLM and land restoration r ments: Extent that existing tenure, re - • • • - 2.1.9 ure and conflict resolution through raints identified with attention to ne gramme for VGGT application de veloped in target region 2.1.10 - rete land administration actions ag ss to information of land users, d efine responsibilities and 2.1.11 gional (3) level assessments and massessed on ecosystem services and li - · · - 2.1.12 - land use mapping and analysis in a orm as a basis for supporting SDG re solution RS data, GIS and spatial distributed outputs fron 2.1.13 greed upon to promote and enforce nge, pressures/demands on land/na · · · · ÷ . ngs of the assessments at nation al level and in 3 targeted 2.1.14 Advice provided on the establishment of a low-cost permanent system for monitoring land cover and land use at national level and on a yearly basis at least(land cover change, land degradation/restoration, ecosystem types, health and ecosystem services as a basis to understand the drivers of degradation and trade-offs and impacts 2.1.15 Measures to facilitate knowledge analysis and reporting, in line with e sharing, decision making and prior rity setting reviewed and ident ified at different levels for SLM an d responsible investments, and t o streamline monitoring
+Indicators 21 Accumutions Results Chain Indicators Baseline 22 Target MOV-Means of Verification Assumptions/ Risks 2.1.5 - modern technologies for land appra gradation and SLM, best practices de • · · · · · · · · · · · · · · · · · · · s, and needs identified to 2.1.6 needs reviewed (national level; targ h national goals & priorities and taki d decision making for land 2.1.7 ialogue platform established and e 2.1.8 ives for SLM and land restoration r ments: Extent that existing tenure, re - - 2.1.9 ure and conflict resolution through raints identified with attention to ne gramme for VGGT application d leveloped in target region 2.1.10 - rete land administration actions ag cation and delimitation (e.g. zoning, ss to information of land users, define responsibilities an 2.1.11 gional (3) level assessments and ma ssessed on ecosystem services and li - 2.1.12 - and use mapping and analysis in a source of the second sec olution RS data, GIS and spatial distributed outputs from 2.1.13 greed upon to promote and enforce nge, pressures/demands on land/na ngs of the assessments at natio nal level and in 3 targeted 2.1.14 • ment of a low-cost permanent sy m types, health and ecosystem serv • t(land cover change, land 2.1.15 Measures to facilitate knowledge analysis and reporting, in line with e sharing, decision making and prior ity setting reviewed and ident ified at different levels for SLM an d responsible investments, and to streamline monitoring